hacdias/hacdias.com/content/resume/index.md

 - Thesis on [Impact of Different Algorithms in Blockchain-based Federated Learning Systems](/2022/09/07/thesis-blocklearning-framework/).
 - Paper on [BlockLearning: A Modular Framework for Blockchain-based Federated Learning](/2023/02/16/paper-blocklearning-framework/).
-- Member of the Website and PR Committees of Film & Photography Association [Dekate Mousa](https://dekatemousa.nl/).

 {{</ resume-position >}}